-Fishers are solitary except when rearing young (done only by the female), breeding, or fighting.
+Fishers are solitary except when rearing young, breeding, or fighting.
 During the non-breeding period, adult fishers maintain intrasexual territories (Leonard 1986, Arthur et al. 1989a, Weir 1995).
-However, during the breeding period (generally March-April) intrasexual spacing mechanisms in adult males break down as males search for receptive females (Leonard 1986, Douglas and Strickland 1987).
-Males and females apparently locate each other by investigating other fisher tracks and marking elevated scent posts with urine, musk and scats (Leonard 1986).
+During the breeding period (generally March-April), males may remain in established home ranges that overlap one or more females, abandon their non-breeding home ranges in search of mating opportunities, or employ both strategies (Leonard 1986, Arthur et al. 1989a, Aubry et al. 2004).
+Males and females apparently locate each other by investigating other fisher tracks and marking elevated scent posts with urine, musk and scats (Coulter 1966, Leonard 1986).
 Male-female interactions, other than breeding and detecting scent marks, are probably incidental to other activities.
 Defending territories using confrontation may be relatively rare (Powell 1993).

 Scent-marking with urine, feces, and glandular secretions on logs, stumps, and snow piles is used presumably as a means of communication.
-Plantar glands on the hind feet become larger in the breeding season and may deposit scent during normal locomotion (Frost et al. 1997).
+Plantar glands on the hind feet become larger during the breeding season and may deposit scent during normal locomotion (Frost et al. 1997).
 Leonard (1986) documented fishers investigating tracks of the opposite sex during the breeding period, as well as scent marking rocks and stumps with urine, musk and scats.
 Fishers have been observed marking deer carcasses by dragging their abdomens over the carcass and marking with urine (Pittaway 1984).
 Rest sites are also scent marked with feces and urine (Powell 1993).
 An abdominal scent gland is present in American martens and wolverines, but has not been described for fishers (Pittaway 1984).